markszabo/Hacktivity2016/README.md

 ### Extended code

 Based on this let's extend the basic for arbitrary long SSID.
-You can do it on your own or use my code from [here](https://github.com/markszabo/Hacktivity2016/blob/master/FakeBeaconESP8266/FakeBeaconESP8266.ino)
+You can do it on your own or use my code from [here](https://github.com/markszabo/Hacktivity2016/blob/master/FakeBeaconESP8266/FakeBeaconESP8266.ino).
+As you can see I also implemented some code to sort of fuzz a network, meaning for a network named `test` it will send packets with SSID `test`+random combination of space and tabs.
+All of these networks will appear the same when they user scans for wifi, so they will not be able to distinguish between them.

 ## Deauthentication frames